nesto-software/ProxySuite/README.md

 <sub><sup>*** we are not aware of any solutions on the marked that support this feature</sub></sup>
 <br /><br />

 We distinguish between a solution which does the actual proxying purely in software (i.e. using the board's CPU) and one which does it in specialized hardware.
-The latter is generally more performant and robust.
+The latter is generally more performant and robust as it is *out-of-band*.
 Unfortunately, it is not possible to achieve this with commodity hardware for all types of interfaces yet.
 We keep an eye on active development that is going on though, particularly the teams at [Great Scott Gadgets](https://greatscottgadgets.com/), [Keelog](https://www.keelog.com/software/) and [Retro-Printer](https://www.retroprinter.com/).

 Approach
 ---------